smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 ## Interworking with Other Congestion Management Mechanisms
 SCONE operates independently of transport-layer mechanisms such as Explicit Congestion Notification (ECN) or Low Latency, Low Loss, and Scalable throughput (L4S).
-Operators would benefit from harmoning multiple congestion signaling methods by policy or scope deployments to avoid conflicting feedback.
+Operators would benefit from harmonizing multiple congestion signaling methods by policy or scope deployments to avoid conflicting feedback.